c4arl0s/NSMutableAttributedString-ObjectiveC/README.md

 # NSMutableAttributedString-ObjectiveC
 NSMutableAttributedString-ObjectiveC

-# Change the font, font color, and font size of an UIAlertController Instance.
+# Change the font, font color, and font size of the title of an UIAlertController Instance.

 ``` objective-c
 //